confusingSmile/RoomstheGame/readme.txt

 		the game checks if the door is locked if the door is not locked:
-					a new Room is being generated (NYI) that Room will get neighbours assigned (currently a mess) the player will move on to the next Room the room will "welcome" the player, printing its welcome message if the door is locked:
+					a new Room is being generated (NYI) that Room will get the current Room assigned as being its neighbour the current Room will get the next Room assigned as its neighbour (now they know about each other) the player will move on to the next Room the room will "welcome" the player, printing its welcome message if the door is locked:
 					it will say "The door won't open."